AjitMishra20/Intune-Duplicate-Cleanup/README.md

 ✅ Does not delete Entra ID device objects
 ✅ Dry-run mode and live mode

-✅ Prerequisites
+✅ Prerequisites:-

 List required modules and permissions:
 - PowerShell 7.x
 - Microsoft.Graph PowerShell SDK
 - Required Graph Permission:
    DeviceManagementManagedDevices.ReadWrite.All

-✅ How to Use (Instructions)
+✅ How to Use (Instructions):-

 Give steps:

 Clone repo